AyushGupta8224/Disney-Movies-and-TV-Shows/README.md

   </ul>

 ## New Variables Added
-The dataset has following new columns:
+The dataset has the following new columns:
 <ul style="list-style-type:circle;">
   <li>Count of directors</li>
   <li>Count of countries</li>